‘3 Geronimo’ paratroopers fire 81 mm mortars at JBER

-Army mortarmen assigned to Headquarters and Headquarters Company, 3rd Battalion, 509th Parachute Infantry Regiment, 4th Infantry Brigade Combat Team (Airborne), 25th Infantry Division, U.S. Army Alaska, move towards the line of departure while conducting live-fire mortar training at Joint Base Elmendorf-Richardson, Alaska, March 25, 2021.
+Army mortarmen assigned to Headquarters and Headquarters Company, 3rd Battalion, 509th Parachute Infantry Regiment, 4th Infantry Brigade Combat Team (Airborne), 25th Infantry Division, U.S. Army Alaska, unpack 81 mm practice mortar rounds while preparing for live-fire training at Joint Base Elmendorf-Richardson, Alaska, March 25, 2021.
 The paratroopers honed their crew served weapon skills by conducting fire missions, in winter conditions, utilizing the M252 81 mm mortar system.
 (U.S. Air Force photo by Alejandro Peña)

 |Date Taken: